The New Costa Rica Annual Corporation Tax 2017 is in Effect

 When a company is active, at some point the company was included in the Treasury database as being obligated to file an Income Tax Return (Impuesto Renta) or a Sales Tax Return (Impuesto Ventas).

-You think your company has been erroneously included in the database as active?
-Then you will need to hire an accountant to assist you in filing the deregistration form (Formulario de desincripción en el registro único tributario) in the Treasury Department.
+Is it possible a company has been erroneously included in the database as active?
+Then you will need to hire an accountant to assist you in filing the deregistration form (Formulario de desincripción en el Registro único tributario) in the Treasury Department.